Kong/docs.konghq.com/app/mesh/1.6.x/features/rbac.md

 In a standalone deployment, the `default` AccessRoleBinding assigns this role to every authenticated and unauthenticated user.

-In a multizone deployment, the `default` AccessRoleBinding on the global control plane assigns this role to every authenticated and unauthenticated user.
+In a multi-zone deployment, the `default` AccessRoleBinding on the global control plane assigns this role to every authenticated and unauthenticated user.
 However, on the zone control plane, the `default` AccessRoleBinding is restricted to the `admin` AccessRole only.

 {% navtabs %}